alanshen111/notes/Cpp_01_Basics.md

 # Cpp_01_Basics

-> Note that all notes on C are applicable to C++, as C++ is largely as superclass of C. Then why do you need to know C?
+> Note that all information about C is applicable to C++, as C++ is a superclass of C. Then why do you need to know C?
 Legacy code, and your job description says so.

 ## Compilation